 - 78 percent also noted that straightening their teeth gave them the confidence to accomplish something they couldn’t do before they had straight teeth.

 It goes to show that straighter teeth has its social benefits.
 But did you know that Invisalign treatment is not purely cosmetic?
-According to a dentist in New Orleans, the benefits of straighter teeth have serious long-term implications that many dentists believe all patients should consider.
+The benefits of straighter teeth have serious long-term implications that many dentists believe all patients should consider.

 While confidence is essential to your daily life, it has significant implications for other aspects of your life as well.
 According to the same Harris poll, U.S. adults were more likely to be associated with other positive attributes, including: